MakeLin/-HomeWorkExercise/README.md

-# -HomeWorkExercise
-just as a note for myself
+a study record in java.